| | | | |

 Instructions

-2. Prep Fish Rinse and pat dry⁵ your fish.⁶
+2. Prep Fish Rinse and pat dry your fish.
+(See NOTES 4 & 5 for details)

-3. Dry ingredients for batter In a medium-sized bowl put all of your dry ingredients (flour, black pepper, salt, garlic and onion powder, baking powder, and cayenne pepper) in and whisk them all together.⁷
+3. Dry ingredients for batter In a medium-sized bowl put all of your dry ingredients (flour, black pepper, salt, garlic and onion powder, baking powder, and cayenne pepper) in and whisk them all together.
+(See NOTES 6 for details)

 5. batter fish After that, you take your fish fillets and submerge the entire fish into the batter, let the excess drip off, and drop it into the oil.
 You can put as many fillets in as you want, but keep it to one floating layer of fish at a time.
 You will need to rotate them around until they are golden brown.